 path) wherever you want it to be in the nav file.
 For more on how the sidebar is determined for docs in multiple nav files, see Sidebar.

 You can add a doc URL in multiple nav file locations.

 Because the nav file and the actual folder structure aren't connected, there are two different ways to "move docs":

 - Move a doc in the nav files: preferred and most common procedure.

 - Move a doc between folders: less frequent, mainly when doing larger projects where we want to do a significant overhaul of the docs structure and want to ensure the folder structure doesn't become too divergent from the nav file structure.

-You would move a doc in the nav file when you want to change its location in the displayed docs site structure (i.e., the sidebar and docs category views).
+Move a doc in the nav file when you want to change where it's visible in the sidebar menus.